JavaScript Fundamentals

 - Variables: initialized to

-. - Function declarations: hoisted with full body.
+undefined. - Function declarations: hoisted with full body.

 - Variables: initialized to